Mobile phone use in schools: Greece

-It is forbidden by law and the use of mobile phones by students is not allowed in the school premises to either take or make mobile phone calls, texting, or the use of other camera, video or other recording devices or medium that have image and audio processing system like smartwatches, headphones.
-Students must switch off their mobile phones or set to silent mode and keep them in their bags.
+It is completely allowed by law to use mobile phones by students in school as long as their work is done first.
+This includes calls, texting, or any kind of camera use.
+Students must switch off their mobile phones or set to silent mode and keep them in their bags until their work is done and then they can use them when they please.